JasonCochran/CIS4301_Project/README.md

-# CIS4301_Project
+# Flight Delay Predictor

-Jonathan Osorio

-Lucas Sanders

-Nicholas Kroeger

-Jason Cochran
+Jonathan Osorio, Lucas Sanders, Nicholas Kroeger, Jason Cochran

+A project for our CIS4301 Database Systems class.
+We built a flight delay predictor that uses Dept. of Transportation data to predict if your flight will be delayed or not.

+Built primarily with PHP, HTML, and CSS.